-- 1. Make sure both side of the SFP transceiver are with the same media type, for example: 1000Base-SX to 1000Base-SX, 1000Base-LX to 1000Base-LX. - 2.
-Check the fiber-optic cable type match the SFP transceiver model. - ➤ To connect to 1000Base-SX SFP transceiver, use the Multi-mode fiber cable-with one side must be male duplex LC connector type. - > To connect to 1000Base-LX SFP transceiver, use the Single-mode fiber cable-with one side must be male duplex LC connector type.
+- Before we connect the XGS3 series to the other network device, we have to make sure both sides of the SFP transceivers are with the same media type, for example: 1000BASE-SX to 1000BASE-SX, 1000Bas-LX to 1000BASE-LX. - 2.
+Check whether the fiber-optic cable type matches with the SFP transceiver requirement. - > To connect to 1000BASE-SX SFP transceiver, please use the multi-mode fiber cable with one side being the male duplex LC connector type. - > To connect to 1000BASE-LX SFP transceiver, please use the single-mode fiber cable with one side being the male duplex LC connector type.